 The costs of addiction are evident everywhere, and the estimates of what addiction can cost in the workforce, or at least the oft-reported guestimate, is $81 billion a year — a staggering number.
 Another interesting figure is that the National Council on Alcoholism and Drug Dependence has estimated that "70 percent of an estimated 14.8 million U.S. individuals who use illegal drugs are employed."

-As Mobile Health continues, “Drug testing in the workplace is still necessary
+As Mobile Health continues, "Drug testing in the workplace is still necessary in keeping both employer and employee safe," and indeed, today drug testing for human resources departments may be more than important than ever.

 The Origins of Employee Drug Testing